Smash Products of Calabi-Yau Algebras by Hopf Algebras: Application to Van den Bergh and Calabi-Yau duality

 \subsection{(Weak) homological determinants}

-Assume that the antipode of $H$ is invertible, that $A$ has Van den Bergh duality with dimension $n$, and that ${\rm Ext}^n_{A^e}(A,A^e)$ is free of rank one in ${\rm mod}(A)$ (for instance, $A$ is skew-Calabi-Yau).
+Assume that the antipode of $H$ is invertible, that $A$ has Van den Bergh duality in dimension $n$, and that ${\mathrm{Ext}}^n_{A^e}(A,A^e)$ is free of rank one in ${\mathrm{mod}}(A)$ (for instance, $A$ is skew Calabi-Yau).
 Weak homological determinants are introduced here to express a Nakayama automorphism for $\Lambda$.
-When the homological determinant is well-defined (like in \cite{MR2568355,MR1758250,MR3250287}), then the two notions coincide.
+When the homological determinant is well-defined (like in \cite{MR2568355,MR1758250,MR3250287}), the two notions coincide.